best trip CONTACT AN ADVISOR

 Ausangate Adventure will ensure water is available at each meal.
 The water will be boiled, purified, and cooled before serving to ensure it is safe to drink.
 However, for the first morning of the trek, you must provide your own water due to the preparation process.
 It is recommended to start the trek with 2-3 liters of water, so make sure to have a sufficiently sized bottle or CamelBak to store it.

-At Ausangate Adventure, we use biodegradable soap and ensure all our waste is taken back to Cusco.
+At Ausangate Adventure, we utilize biodegradable soap and make sure to transport all our waste back to Cusco.
 Our muleteers are trained to keep the trails clean and collect waste.
 We are committed to preserving and conserving our environment by managing waste responsibly.
 We adopt practices to minimize our environmental impact.

 Protests and strikes are common in Peru and can affect our travel plans.
 Roads may be blocked and trains may stop.
 However, we will do everything possible to maintain your original itinerary, even if it means leaving a night earlier.
 In some cases, travel may be canceled.
 If there are changes, our operations team will contact you.
 Your safety is our top priority, and we will take the best measures to protect you in any unforeseen situation.